Gani Fawehinmi

-Chief Abdul-Ganiyu "Gani" Oyesola Fawehinmi, GCON, SAN (22 April 1938 – 5 September 2009) was a Nigerian author, publisher, philanthropist, social critic, human and civil rights lawyer, and politician.
+Chief Abdul-Ganiyu "Gani" Oyesola Fawehinmi, GCON, SAN (22 April 1938 – 5 September 2009), was a Nigerian author, publisher, philanthropist, social critic, human and civil rights lawyer, and politician.

 He held the chieftaincy title of the Lamofin of Ondo.

 Early life

-Saheed and Munirat Fawehinmi of Ondo, in Ondo State.
-His father, Chief Saheed Tugbobo Fawehinmi, the Seriki Musulumi of Ondo, was a successful timber trader, philanthropist, civic activist and muslim chieftain of the Yoruba people.
+He was born into the family of Saheed and Munirat Fawehinmi of Ondo, in Ondo State.
+His father, Chief Saheed Tugbobo Fawehinmi, the Seriki Musulumi of Ondo, was a successful timber trader, philanthropist, civic activist and Muslim chieftain of the Yoruba people.
 He was reported to be a follower of Ajao, who brought Islam to Ondo City, southwestern Nigeria.
 Chief Saheed Tugbobo Fawehinmi died on 5 February 1963 at the age of 89 years.

-Gani's grandfather was the late Chief Lisa Alujanu Fawehinmi of Ondo, who engaged in several successful battles for and on behalf of the Ondo people in the nineteenth century.
+Fawehinmi's grandfather was the late Chief Lisa Alujanu Fawehinmi of Ondo, who engaged in several successful battles for and on behalf of the Ondo people in the nineteenth century.
 Hence, the appellation the 'Alujanun', which means spirit.
 He died at the age of 92.

 Education

-Gani had his early education at Ansar-Ud-Deen Primary School, Iyemaja – Ondo from 1947 to 1953 and his secondary school education at Victory College Ikare, a Christian School from 1954 to 1958, under the leadership of the Late Rev. Akinrele where he sat for and passed his West African School Certificate Examination in 1958.
+Fawehinmi had his early education at Ansar-Ud-Deen Primary School, Iyemaja, Ondo State from 1947 to 1953 and his secondary school education at Victory College Ikare, a Christian School from 1954 to 1958, under the leadership of the Late Rev. Akinrele where he sat for and passed his West African School Certificate Examination in 1958.
 While in college, he was popularly known as "Nation" because of his passionate interest in national, legal and political affairs.
 He was an avid reader of Daily Times and West African Pilot, the most popular newspapers in Nigeria at that time.
 He then worked briefly as a law clerk in the High Court of Lagos until 1961.
 Gani enrolled at the Holborn College of Law- University of London to read law in 1961.
 While at University, his father died.
 He completed his academic degree in London with a measure of difficulty due to lack of funds.
-This involved doing various menial jobs in London, while in London, he was acquainted with books of revolutionary or radical figures such as Fidel Castro, Winston Churchill, David Ben-Gurion, Ghandhi, Mao Tse Tsung and Karl Marx.
+This involved doing various menial jobs in London, while in London, he was acquainted with books of revolutionary or radical figures such as Fidel Castro, Winston Churchill, David Ben-Gurion, Mahatma Gandhi, Mao Tse Tsung and Karl Marx.
 He returned to Nigeria in 1964 and was called to the bar the following year.
 He then worked briefly at the law firm of his brother, the late Hon.
 Justice Rasheed Olabamidele Fawehinmi before branching out on his own.